Myndex/TuttleAndButtle/WCAG3NotReady-Rebuttal.md

 **Logical fallacies:** _hasty generalization, post hoc ergo propter hoc, reciting facts not in evidence_.

-First, obstructionists involved with AGWG ***blocked the updates to the WCAG&nbsp;3 draft*** that were presented as a pull request in June of 2022.
-This despite the fact that the pull request itself was peer reviewed and approved by the W3C technical director.
-This pull request was for the version and guidelines that were developed through the extended public beta.
+First, there are a couple obstructionists involved with AGWG who ***blocked the updates to the WCAG&nbsp;3 draft*** amid an environment of ableism and discrimination.
+The updates were presented as a [pull request in June of 2022]() and was ***peer reviewed and approved by W3C technical director*** and approved by a W3C member with the US Access Board, and peer reviewed by a PhD from Cambridge.
+But this is where instead of a "modular" method, WCAG 3 was brought back to square one, to try yet another structure.

-The pull request was essentially what is the [APC-Readability Criterion](https://readtech.org/ARC/), and has ben in use as beta for over three years.
+That update instead became the public working draft hosted at [APC-Readability Criterion](https://readtech.org/ARC/).
+The essential beta version has now been in use for over three years.
 It is not "entirely new" though it is a slightly different paradigm.
-And the Bronze Simple mode and BridgePCA modes are remarkably similar to WCAG2 in practice, but are substantially more supportive of actual accessibility.
+And the Bronze Simple mode and BridgePCA modes were designed to be remarkably similar to WCAG2 in practice, to ease the transition, but are substantially more supportive of actual accessibility.

 ## SIDEBAR: Organizational Politics
-There is a small group of people obstructing the work toward actual accessibility as it pertains to readability.
-Mr. Eggert has visible ties that associate him with this group.
-Their underlying motivations are unclear, but there is definitely an element of toxic personalities surrounding this topic.
+There is a small group of people obstructing the work toward actual accessibility as it pertains to visual readability.
+Their underlying motivations may seem unclear, though recent insights have demonstrated motivations that are far from altruistic.
+The visible-yet-empty toxic personalities surrounding the subject matter are simply posturing to feed off a narcissistic supply at the expense of the community.
+And the cognitive dissonance they have caused through manipulation, has created a divisive bitterness in the a11y community.

-The internal politics of the W3C's AGWG are an untenable and ongoing problem.
-In response, we founded the non-profit Inclusive Reading Technologies, Inc. The [APC-Readability Criterion](https://readtech.org/ARC/) is in public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.
+Some of this has impacted the internal politics of the W3C's AGWG, inflaming an untenable and ongoing problem.
+Our proactive response, to maintain momentum and continue the work and development, has been founding the non-profit Inclusive Reading Technologies, Inc. The [APC-Readability Criterion](https://readtech.org/ARC/) is a public working draft, and provides solid and useful guidance for designers to ensure visual accessibility and improved readability for all users.

-**Legislatures should be aware that WCAG&nbsp;2 is not fit for use in law or regulation**; as a voluntary guideline, the potential for harm is reduced, but when elevated to statute law, the potential for harm is exacerbated.
+**Legislatures should be aware that WCAG&nbsp;2 is not fit for use in law or regulation**; if it were a voluntary guideline, the potential for harm would not be such a concern, but when elevated to statute law, the potential for harm is unacceptable.
 The unfortunate part here is that the serious problems of WCAG&nbsp;2's contrast SCs cast a dark shadow on the rest of WCAG&nbsp;2.

 ### Don't be led astray, WCAG&nbsp;2.x SCs 1.4.3 & 1.4.11 are not fit for purpose.
 WCAG 2's contrast math/methods do not support actual accessibility, and in fact can result in conditions that are worse for those with color vision deficiencies.
 The understanding docs of WCAG 2.x contain false or misleading information, and the premise lacks scientific support.
 1.4.3 and 1.4.11 should not be incorporated into any laws nor regulations.